Vagr9K/gatsby-advanced-starter/README.md

 copyright = "Copyright © 2017.
 Material User" # Footer copyright
  ```

- NOTE: All configuration variables except for `siteTitle` and `linkPrefix` are optional and won't render of omitted.
+ NOTE: All configuration variables except for `siteTitle` are optional and won't render if omitted.

 ## Theming